danielbereza50/courseProjects/README.md

 There should be two “status” rows and they should have the ability to scroll left/right - DONE

+*note the card has to be the currently active card for the ellipses to work

 Looking for the vertical ellipses on at least one card to have a nav pop out (this is optional to include) - DONE

 “See All” would display all cards (this is optional to include) - SKIPPED